daelmaselli/spotify-shuffler/README.md

 ## What is it?
-The Spotify playlist shuffler is a small command line tool that, as the name implies, shuffles a playlists and adds it's to the current user's Spotify library.
+The Spotify playlist shuffler is a small command line tool that, as the name implies, shuffles a playlists and adds it to the current user's Spotify library.

 ## Usage
 First, you have to set the needed environment variables.